JeBronLvmes/PeerEvaluationSite/README.md

-Jeb Alawi - Wrote controller code for creating and adding courses to a professor, adding a group to a class, deleting groups, deleting students from groups, grabbing the list of students for a group, deleting a course from the professor profile page.
-Implemented styling of pages Implemented Add Course button and form on Professor Course page.
-Set up Students Course page.
+Jeb Alawi - Wrote controller code for creating and adding courses to a professor, adding a group to a class, deleting groups, deleting students from groups, grabbing the list of students for a group, deleting a course from the professor profile page, students dropping classes.
+Implemented styling of pages.
+Implemented Add Course button and form on Professor Course page.
 Set up relations and majority of the model.
+Did work on students profile page.